-On June 1, 2022, NAC successfully emerged from the Chapter 11 restructuring process, having received confirmation of its Plan from the Court on April 19, 2022.
+On June 1, 2022, NAC DAC successfully exited from the Chapter 11 restructuring process, having received confirmation of its Plan of Reorganization from the Bankruptcy Court on April 19, 2022.
 The Group emerged well-positioned for the future having eliminated \$4.1bn of debt, while significantly enhancing its liquidity, with access to approximately \$537m in additional capital to fund operations and growth opportunities.